-During the year ended December 31, 2023, we recognized an aggregate of \$188.8 million of impairment charges related predominantly to single-family rental properties and, to a lesser extent, two hospitality properties.
-The estimated fair values of the impaired properties held as of December 31, 2023, were primarily based on recently completed sales transactions, letters of intent, or non-binding purchase and sales contracts.
-During the year ended December 31, 2022, we had not recorded an impairment charge on any investment in our real estate portfolio.
+During the year ended December 31, 2024, we recognized an aggregate \$150.4 million of impairment charges related predominantly to multifamily properties and, to a lesser extent, one hospitality property and one industrial property.
+During the year ended December 31, 2023, we recognized an aggregate of \$188.8 million of impairment charges related predominantly to single-family rental properties and, to a lesser extent, two hospitality properties, in the Consolidated Statements of Operations and Comprehensive Loss.
+During the year ended December 31, 2022, we did not recognize any impairment charges on investments in real estate.
+The estimated fair values of the impaired properties held as of December 31, 2024, were primarily based on recently completed sales transactions, letters of intent, or non-binding purchase and sales contracts.
+These inputs are considered Level 2 inputs for purposes of the fair value hierarchy.
+There are inherent uncertainties in making these estimates such as current and future macroeconomic conditions.